Domestic Ground Source Heat Pumps

 GSHPs can be installed anywhere in the UK, using a borehole or shallow trenches or, less commonly, by extracting heat from a pond or lake.
 Heat collecting pipes in a closed loop, containing water (with a little antifreeze) are used to extract this stored energy, which can then be used to provide space heating and domestic hot water.
 Heat pumps can also be reversed in summer to provide cooling.

 Ground source heat pumps have been widely used in North America, Sweden, Germany and Switzerland for many years.
 Typically they cost more to install than conventional heating systems.
-However, they have very low maintenance costs and can be expected to provide safe, reliable and emission-free heating for well over over 20 years, with the ground loop lasting at least 50 years.
+However, they have very low maintenance costs and can be expected to provide safe, reliable and emission-free heating for well over 20 years, with the ground loop lasting at least 100 years.

-The running costs of a well designed ground source heat pump system are lower thaan for any other space heating system, whether fossil fuel based or renewable.
+The running costs of a well designed ground source heat pump system are lower than for any other space heating system, whether fossil fuel based or renewable.
 Savings in running costs of 30% to 70% can be achieved depending on the type and price of fuel being displaced.

 The only energy used by a ground source heat pump that you pay for is electricity to power the compressor and the circulation pumps which transfer heat energy from the ground into the building.
 A well designed ground source heat pump installation will deliver three or four times as much thermal energy (heat) as is used in electrical energy to drive the system.
 For a particularly environmental solution, green electricity can be purchased.

 Ground source heat pumps work best with heating systems which are optimised to run at a lower water delivery temperature than is commonly used in traditional radiator systems.
 As such, they make an ideal partner for underfloor heating or "oversized" radiators.
+However, as may gas-based systems were installed with generous radiator sizing there may be no need to enhanced existing installtions on installting a heat pump.

 The Advantages of Ground Source Heat Pumps